Firestark/project/README.md

 1. In client/config.php correct the BASE URL.
 2. Make sure the app can write inside the client/storage directory.
-3. Run composer install inside the client directory.
+3. Run composer install inside the root directory.

 <br>
 <br>